 Read information about How Do Federal Government Contractors Deal With COVID-19 Problems.

-Who can file a case under COFC and GAO bid protest rules?
+Who can file a case under COFC and GAO bid protest regulations?

-You have to be an “interested party” to file a government protest.
+You have to be an “interested party” to file a government contract protest.
 Many cases are litigated on this very issue.
-You can avoid extensive litigation by letting a bid protest attorney help you with the analysis.
+You can avoid extensive litigation by letting a bid protest attorney help you with the analysis and filing.
 When there is a solicitation challenge, an interested party is generally a potential bidder for the contract.
-If you are filing a GAO bid protest after contract award, you want to make sure that you qualify as an interested party in order to intervene— an actual bidder that did not win the contract.
+If you are filing a GAO bid protest after the contract award, you want to make sure that you qualify as an interested party in order to intervene— an actual bidder that did not win the contract.
 In addition, your standing in the competition and the nature of the issues raised may affect whether you qualify as an interested party.
+See Consequences of Procurement Fraud Schemes & Avoiding Criminal Liability

 Government Contract Protest Timeline

-The challenge to file a GAO protest is the short deadlines.
+The challenge to file a bid protest case is meeting the filing short deadlines.
 For example, a protest challenging the terms of a solicitation must be filed before the time for receipt of initial proposals (bid submission day).
-On the other hand, if you file a GAO bid protest challenging the award of a contract, you must meet the government contract protest timeline by filing within 10 days of when you knew or should have known of the basis of the protest (a special case applies where, under certain circumstances, the protester receives a required debriefing).
+On the other hand, if you file a GAO bid protest challenging the award of a contract, you must meet the government contract protest timeline by filing within 10 days of when you knew or should have known of the basis of the protest (a special case applies where, under certain circumstances, the protester receives a required debriefing) – this also applies to agency protest timelines.

-- Although the Court of Federal Claims does not have an official government contract protest timeline, the government can create arguments that essentially limit the time for filing your bid protest.
+- Although the Court of Federal Claims does not have an official bid protest filing timeline, the government can create arguments that essentially limit the time for filing your bid protest.

 - The Court of Federal Claims allows you to file a bid protest if you are late at the GAO.

-As the successful offeror, you can participate in a case as a protest intervenor.
+As the successful offeror, you can participate in a case as an intervenor under bid protest law.
 Although there is no required timeline, you must intervene as soon as possible.

 You are not required to participate in the protest since the protestor is actually challenging the government’s award action.
 Read information about the GAO Automatic Stay.